onflow/fcl-js/packages/dev-wallet/README.md

 One of FCLs core ideals is for the user to be in control of their data, a wallet provider is where many users will do just that.

-FCL has been built in a way that it doesn't need to know any intimate details about a wallet provider up front, they can be discovered when the users wishes to let the dApp know about them.
+FCL has been built in a way that it doesn't need to know any intimate details about a wallet provider up front, they can be discovered when the users wishes to let the dapp know about them.
 This gives us a concept we have been calling Bring Your Own Identity.

 # Identity